AverageHelper/ip-echo-vercel/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at # TODO: Make an email.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at <avghelper.5fh6g@simplelogin.co>.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to